 Frequently Asked Questions

-Is Hims Legitimate?
+Is Hims Legit?

-Yes, Hims is a legitimate well-known, and relatively large provider of psychiatry and other medical services.
+Yes, Hims is a legitimate and relatively large provider of psychiatry and other medical services.
 Hims vets and verifies its providers and is fully HIPAA-compliant.

 How are Hims Providers Vetted and Verified?